Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 Agustus 2025 13.48.03 UTC
+- WIB: Senin, 11 Agustus 2025 14.32.50 UTC
-- WITA: Senin, 11 Agustus 2025 14.48.03 UTC
+- WITA: Senin, 11 Agustus 2025 15.32.50 UTC
-- WIT: Senin, 11 Agustus 2025 15.48.03 UTC
+- WIT: Senin, 11 Agustus 2025 16.32.50 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: nature
+Kategori: success